Have questions about transferring to Marist? We can help you.

 - Official Test of English as a Foreign Language (TOEFL) results: if English is not your primary language.

 - Certificate of Financial Resources form: for non-U.S. citizens.

 What are the admission deadlines?

 These are our preferred application deadlines for transfer students.
-Please note for fall 2020, we will continue to review applications on a rolling space-available basis through August.
+Please note for spring 2021, we will continue to review applications on a rolling space-available basis through January 15.